 Continued livestock and wild horse and burro grazing would likely occur.
 Over the next 10 to 20 year period, reasonably foreseeable future actions include gathers with a frequency of up two years to remove excess wild horses and/or implement fertility controls in order to manage population size within the established AML range could occur.
 The excess animals removed would be transported to ORCs where they would be prepared for adoption, sale (with limitations), or long-term holding.
-A remotely-delivered fertility control program or one administered in conjunction with future gathers could also reduce population growth.
-Any future wild horse and burro management would be analyzed in appropriate environmental analysis/documentation following site-specific planning with public involvement.
+Annual remotely-delivered fertility control program or one administered in conjunction with future gathers could also reduce population growth.
+Any future wild horse and burro management, aside from the proposed management actions specified in this EA, would be analyzed in appropriate environmental analysis/documentation following site-specific planning with public involvement.